LISTEN TO MY LATEST PODCAST EPISODE

 So, how did Lucia start landing so many fashion freelance clients on Upwork?
 She followed some simple strategies.

-Strategies for Identifying Quality Clients on Upwork
+How to Find Good Quality Clients on Upwork

 While Upwork does have good quality clients, there’s still a lot of junk on there!
 Here are 3 tips to find well-paying freelance opportunities on Upwork.